 - Heathers- Hardy ground cover plants that provide color in the autumn and winter, when it is very much needed.

-Plants that prefer alkaline environments include:
+Plants that prefer alkaline environments include (sometimes helped along by adding lime):

 - Lilacs– Trees or shrubs do well.